 What can we extract from these observables?
 What information about the universe is accessible to us, directly or indirectly?
-Are there fundamental limits that underlie to our knowledge?
-Generally, the intrinsic limits-to the information we can have access to-are due to the finite speed of propagation of the information asserted by special relativity.
+What are there fundamental limits that underlie to our knowledge?
+Generally, the intrinsic limits-to the information we can have access to-are due to the finite speed of propagation of light.
+This is an information encoded by Special Relativity and General Relativity.
 The information that we extract comes from the photons arriving to our devices.
 This phenomenon gives also rise to the cosmic bias.
 Finally, an additional complications arise from the peculiar motion of the celestial objects on the sky.
 In this section, we are going to describe the effect of causal diagrams, the cosmic bias and the redshift space distortions.
-This section is based on Leclercq et al. [42] and Ntelis [10].
+This section is based on Leclercq et al. [46] and Ntelis [10].